SynysterNght/AR-Collaborative/README.md

     * Connect your Android device via USB.
     * Click **Build And Run** to build the application and install it on your connected device.

+* **Inside the App**
+    * Wait until the session is created by the Headset, then start the application.
+    * Once inside the room, the phone will have different functionalities:
+       * Next Object: Cycle through available shapes.
+(Depends on how many phone users are present in the room)
+       * Next Color: Cycle through Red, Green and Blue colors for the shapes.
+       * Place Object: Places the displayed object onto the enviroment which is the table so the Headset user can grab them.
+       * Reload Scene: Clears eveything on the screen and have to scan the QR Code again.

 ### Running on VR Headset

 * **Prerequisites:**